-Dr. Laura Brown, Lecturer.
+Laura Brown, Lecturer.
 Laura teaches several non-majors and organic chemistry courses for the department while mentoring students in undergraduate research.
-In addition, Laura serves on the

-Curriculum Committee and the Undergraduate Awards Committee and is the treasurer for the Southern Indiana Section of the ACS (SISACS).
+In addition, Laura serves on the Curriculum Committee and the Undergraduate Awards Committee and is the treasurer for the Southern Indiana Section of the ACS (SISACS).

-Dr. Ben Burlingham, Senior Lecturer.
-Ben teaches several organic and biochemistry chemistry courses for the department, including service learning.
+Ben Burlingham, Senior Lecturer.
+Ben teaches several organic, biochemistry and chemistry courses for the department, including service learning.
 Ben serves on the Curriculum Committee and the Undergraduate Awards Committee.